-Many thanks to Concord United Methodist Church and Farragut Presbyterian Church our ministry partners for wonderful volunteers and generous donations!
+Many thanks to Concord United Methodist Church, Farragut Presbyterian Church, First Baptist Church of Concord, Grassy Valley Baptist Church our ministry partners for wonderful volunteers and generous donations!

 Thanks to you who participate in the Kroger Rewards Program.
 Our pantry has received over $2,000 to stock our shelves.
 IT’S EASY TO SIGN UP.
 Go online to krogercommunityrewards.com to register your card with our NEW CODE XI124.
 Our pantry receives a donation with each of your purchases.

 WELCA — ANNA ESTHER CIRCLE